 The technology being used in today’s businesses is more powerful than ever.
-Remote work, cloud-base solutions, connected OT… tools and systems are helping to increase productivity and drive digital transformation.
-But this increased visibility of IT and its key role in business operations now sees it under greater scrutiny, especially when it comes to trusting those with access to this now critical infrastructure.
+Remote work, cloud-based solutions, connected OT… tools, and systems are helping to increase productivity and drive digital transformation.
+But this increased visibility of IT and its key role in business operations now see it under greater scrutiny, especially when it comes to trusting those with access to this now critical infrastructure.

 A so-called Zero Trust approach to internal policies and security is key.
 That’s not to say that loyal employees and longstanding contractors are not trustworthy, but rather that in order to protect systems and data from insider threat of all kinds, an organization must implement certain key measures to control, manage, and monitor both access and identities.

 Establish a holistic view of who has access to what resources and applications, how they use their access and secure your assets from insider threat with comprehensive identity and access management:

 - Privileged Access Management – Secure your most sensitive IT assets first, with comprehensive oversight and control over elevated user privileges on critical resources

 - Identity-as-a-Service – Centralize and simplify identity management across all corporate applications, for all users, via SSO and MFA.